 - Ambitious growth and reinvestment plans, clear collective and individual goals.
 Ideas forums (ideas book or file).
 Regular meet ups.

 We have to be honest in that we sell environmentally beneficial products but do we live with this as a value?
-If we are entirely honest with ourselves the answer is probably no.
+If we are entirely honest with ourselves the answer is that we have much to do.

 We need to document this transformation and integrate this as a core value